tallinsec/tallinnsec.github.io/_products/meetup0xe.md

 **Speaker bio:**

-- Otso Jousimaa -
+- Otso Jousimaa - Ruuvi Innovations Ltd (Oy)
-- Person 2 - asd
+- Person 2 - TBC
-- Person 3 - asd
+- Andrew Roberts - Junior Researcher @TalTech working on Cybersecurity related to Autnomous Vehicles

 PS!
 We are always looking for speakers/workshops/tool reviews etc for all our coming events.
 If you want to share something awesome with our community contact us at tallinnsecmeetups[at]gmail.com